 Conduct Keyword Research

-- Brainstormen: List potential keywords relevant to your product, service, or content topic.
+- Brainstorming: List potential keywords relevant to your product, service, or content topic.
 At this stage, don’t underthink it—write down any words or short phrases that come to mind.

-- Tools voor trefwoordonderzoek gebruiken: To expand your list and identify additional high-performing keyword options, use various research tools.
+- Utilize keyword research tools: To expand your list and identify additional high-performing keyword options, use various research tools.
 Examples include Google Keyword Planner, Ahrefs Keywords Explorer, Moz Keyword Explorer, or SEMrush.

 - Look for long-tail keywords: When researching online with these tools, focus on finding long-tail keywords (phrases consisting of three or more words).
 Long-tail keywords usually have less competition than single-word keywords and offer increased specificity to help you reach a more targeted audience.